Updated: Mar 21, 2021

 But it was worth a shot.
 I drew a sigil in the air at the base of the stairs just as Sjenka came charging down them two at a time.
 Crashing into another invisible barrier, she howled in rage.
 It worked.
 But would it hold?

 I charged to where the mirror-world Hexe room would be.
 The place where in my home, on my side, all the magic implements and grimoires were held.

 I didn’t know what I would need here, so I called to Hekate for help, to guide my hands as I rummaged through grimoires and tools and herbs in the shadowed room.
 Flipping through the books quickly, I discovered I was right; magic was reversed here, spells spoken in reverse, sigils drawn in mirror imagery.

 This was going to need to be down and dirty work, fast and precise.
 This would take calling upon everything I’d already learned and held inside, along with any help from ancestors, deities, and willing spirits.

 My fingers danced across an alter blade.
 Approximately ten inches of wavy, double-sided deadliness that slid perfectly into my boot.
 Leaning to the side of the alter was a ceremonial sword for the casting of circles, if things were done at all the same on this side.
 And if not, well, it was still sharp as hell.
-I cleansed it, anointed it with a blend of protection and banishment oils, said some fancy witchy words over it as I offered it my blood in the names of my warrior deities, and then strapped it to my belt.
+I cleansed it, anointed it with a blend of protection and banishment oils, said some fancy witchy words over it—stumbling a bit in reverse—as I offered it my blood in the names of my warrior deities, and then strapped it to my belt.

 I froze, hearing heavy footfalls beyond the closed door, and held my breath, listening.
 Those were the sounds of something big and bad out there.
 After it passed, I moved like a mouse toward the door at the far side of the room and hid behind a shelving unit.
 This door should lead out into the back hallway.
 I needed more time to devise a plan.
 Did Sjenka pull Saxon through to this side?